advance100/doc_webpack/chunks.md

 Entry chunks and normal chunks can optionally have names.
 If they have, they emit an additional file with a special filename.

 The additional file can be included in the HTML page to inject additional modules, which are otherwise loaded on demand.
-If injected, these modules are requested with the page load and do not require an additonal round trip.
+If injected, these modules are requested with the page load and do not require an additional round trip.

 ## code splitting example